ddabien/SPACE_INVADERS_SCR_MAC_OS/README.md

 Autoriza la app: xattr -cr (spaceinvader*.scr) <- pegar desde la ubicación del archivo

-This is a fan-made, non-commercial screensaver inspired by the classic arcade game Space Invaders.
+This is a fan-made, non-commercial screensaver inspired by the classic arcade game of 70's.
 Space Invaders is a trademark of TAITO Corporation.
 This project is not affiliated with or endorsed by TAITO.